Monday, November 1, 2021

 • Class is composed of fields, properties and methods.

-• Fields represent data of objects.
+• Fields of a class represent data of its objects.

-• Methods represent behavior of objects.
+• Methods of a class represent behavior of its objects.

 • Every class must have constructor(s) to create objects.